openshift/ovn-kubernetes/README.md

 # How to use Open Virtual Networking with Kubernetes

-On Linux, the easiest way to get started is to use OVN DaemonSet and Deployments.
+On Linux, the easiest way to get started is to use OVN DaemonSet and Deployments

 # Master Based Ovn-Kubernetes Images